hruzgar/flutter_responsive_sliding_drawer/README.md

 # Responsive Sliding Drawer Flutter Widget

 A responsive sliding drawer for Flutter inspired by the official ChatGPT Android app.
-This widget adapts to both mobile and desktop layouts, providing smooth sliding animations and customizable behavior based on your design requirements.
+It adjust its behaviour based on screen width but also the platform it detects which leads to an overall responsive experience.
+On mobile it fully mimics the sliding drawer behaviour and design from the ChatGPT Android app.

 ![](https://raw.githubusercontent.com/hruzgar/flutter_responsive_sliding_drawer/refs/heads/main/example.gif)

-## Features
+## Features & Behaviour

-- **Responsive Layout:** Automatically adjusts behavior for mobile (gestures on the entire screen) and desktop (resizable drawer and distinct drag areas).
-- **Smooth Animations:** Customizable animation duration and swipe thresholds for a fluid experience.
-- **Gesture Support:** Easily open/close the drawer with horizontal drag gestures.
-- **Resizable Desktop Drawer:** Drag the divider on desktop to resize the drawer within defined minimum and maximum widths.
+- **Responsive Layout:** The drawer adjusts its behavior depending on screen size and platform.
+On **mobile**, you can swipe anywhere on the screen to open or close it.
+On **desktop**, it behaves more like a traditional side panel with a draggable area and a resizable width.
+- **Smart Gesture Handling:** Gestures feel intuitive across platforms.
+On Android and iOS, horizontal swipes control the drawer.
+On desktop platforms, gestures are limited to a small drag zone near the drawer for a more controlled experience.
+- **Resizable on Desktop:** On wider screens (like tablets or desktops), the drawer can be resized by dragging the divider.
+You can set minimum and maximum widths, and the resizing even handles edge cases smoothly.
+- **Smooth Animations:** Opening and closing the drawer is animated with clean transitions.
+You can tweak the speed, how fast a swipe needs to be, and how far it should go to trigger the drawer.
-- **Custom Callbacks:** Execute actions when the drawer animation completes.
+- **Custom Callbacks:** Easily hook into the drawer’s lifecycle.
+Run custom logic when it starts or finishes opening or closing, or when the animation completes.
+- **Scrim Overlay (Mobile):** When the drawer is open on mobile, a dimmed background appears behind it, complete with a subtle gradient on the edge.
+Tapping or swiping this area also closes the drawer.
+- **Built-in Controller:** Control the drawer programmatically using the included `SlidingDrawerController`.
+You can open, close, or toggle it from anywhere in your app.

 ## Getting Started

 ### Prerequisites

 - Flutter 2.0 or higher
-- A basic understanding of Flutter widgets and state management

 ### Installation